How do Disneyland, crowds and dynamic pricing relate?

 During the pandemic visitor capacity has become a crucial factor when it comes to ticket sales and safety.
 Parks have to spread their visitors in order to comply with social distancing regulations and have a risk-free visitor flow.

-The number one victim of dealing with reduced capacity has been revenue without a doubt; in some cases dropping to even less than half to what it used to be in the good old days.
+The number one victim of dealing with reduced capacity has been revenue without a doubt, which, in some cases dropping to even less than half to what it used to be in the good old days.

-So most venues have found themselves with the following conundrum: How can we optimize our capacity limits while maximizing for revenue?
-Where can we find the added value in this post-pandemic world?
+So most venues have found themselves with the following unanswered questions: How can we optimize our capacity limits while maximizing for revenue? and Where can we find the added value in this post-pandemic world?

-If you are a professional within the experience economy and would like to gain some knowledge upon optimizing your venue’s capacity, visitor spread, and revenue, while still adding value to your experience, keep on reading, because today we are talking about the benefits of dynamic pricing in relation to crowd control and maximization of your revenue.
+If you are a professional within the Experience Economy and would like to gain some knowledge upon optimising your venue’s capacity, visitor spread, and revenue, while still adding value to your experience, keep on reading, because today we are talking about the benefits of dynamic pricing in relation to crowd control and maximisation of your revenue.